1-Sisyphe/reddit-hot-recorder/README.md

 plot_collec(data_collec)
 ```
 - This script will watch the top 10 posts of r/france during 5 minutes, every 30 seconds.
-*note: You should not go bellow `interval_sec=10` as it takes a couple of seconds for the API to collect the data.*
+*note: You should not go below `interval_sec=10` as it takes a couple of seconds for the API to collect the data.*
 - It will save the collected data in france.json.
 - It will print the following feedback:
 ```shell